bayzed123/SmartGenQR.oi/blog-posts/module-14-technical-seo-optimization.md

 </div>

 *(If your site's editor strips embedded HTML, use this fallback link instead: [Generate Your Schema Markup Now →](https://smartgentools.com/schema-generator/) · Your data is never stored or shared — read the [Privacy Policy](https://smartgentools.com/privacy/) for details.)*

 ---

+## Technical SEO Glossary: Key Terms Explained

+A quick reference for the terms used throughout this module, in one place:

+- **Technical SEO** — optimizing a site's infrastructure so search engines can crawl, render, index, and rank it.
+- **Crawlability** — whether a search engine can reach and access a given page at all.
+- **Crawl Budget** — the number of pages a search engine will crawl on your site in a given period.
+- **Index Budget** — how many of the pages Google *can* crawl it actually chooses to keep indexed.
+- **Core Web Vitals** — Google's three real-user page experience metrics: LCP, INP, and CLS.
+- **LCP (Largest Contentful Paint)** — how long the largest visible element takes to load; good is under 2.5 seconds.
+- **INP (Interaction to Next Paint)** — how responsive a page feels to clicks and taps; good is under 200 milliseconds.
+- **CLS (Cumulative Layout Shift)** — how much content visually shifts while loading; good is under 0.1.
+- **TTFB (Time to First Byte)** — how long the server takes to send the first byte of a response.
+- **Mobile-First Indexing** — Google's practice of using a site's mobile version as the primary version it indexes and ranks.
+- **Responsive Design** — one URL and one HTML document that adapts its layout to any screen size via CSS.
+- **Canonical Tag** (`rel="canonical"`) — an HTML tag telling search engines which URL is the authoritative version among duplicates.
+- **XML Sitemap** — a file listing the URLs on a site that you want search engines to know about.
+- **Robots.txt** — a root-level file telling crawlers which parts of a site they may or may not access.
+- **Schema Markup / Structured Data** — standardized code (usually JSON-LD) that describes page content in a machine-readable format.
+- **Rich Result** — an enhanced search listing (like a breadcrumb trail or star rating) made possible by structured data.
+- **Orphan Page** — a page with no internal links pointing to it, making it hard for crawlers to discover.
+- **E-E-A-T** — Experience, Expertise, Authoritativeness, and Trustworthiness; Google's content quality framework.

+---